Share Your Success & Build Buy-In

 With a Volunteer Management Impact Portfolio

-Much as corporate shareholders seek positive growth in their financial portfolios, volunteers and donors want to see their investment in good causes reap rewards in the form of a social return on investment.
+Much as corporate shareholders seek positive growth in their financial portfolios, volunteers and donors want to see their investment in good causes reap rewards in the form of a social return on investment or volunteer ROI.

 What better way to help volunteers understand the breakthroughs they’ve made than by reviewing what’s been accomplished?
 An “Impact Portfolio” is a perfect vehicle to share the news.